GeistAsim/E-Shopmine/Readme.md

 # E-Shopmine
 E-Shopmine is a privacy focus transcations manager system web app.
+That allow their user's to monitor their CSE shop accounts easily.
+Give it a try:
+Username: dummy
+Password: dummy

 ## Project Structure
 ```bash